OnceCallback in Practice (Part 2): Building the Core Skeleton

 }

-The template constructor is the most commonly used—it is called when you write OnceCallback<int(int)>([](int x) { return x; }).
-Functor is deduced as the closure type of the lambda, and requires not_the_same_t ensures that when the input is a OnceCallback itself, the template is excluded (letting the move constructor handle it). std::move(function) moves the passed callable object into func_, and status_ is set to kValid.
+The template constructor is the most commonly used—this is what gets called when you write OnceCallback<int(int)>([](int x) { return x; }).
+Functor is deduced as the lambda's closure type. requires not_the_same_t ensures that when the input is an OnceCallback itself, this template is excluded (letting the move constructor handle it). std::move(function) moves the incoming callable object into func_, and status_ is set to kValid.

-The default constructor creates an empty OnceCallback—status_ is kEmpty (determined by the default value of the member initializer), and both func_ and token_ are empty.
+The default constructor creates an empty OnceCallback—status_ is kEmpty (determined by the member initializer's default value), and both func_ and token_ are empty.

 The move constructor steals everything from another OnceCallback—func_ and token_ are transferred via std::move, and status_ is copied over as well.
-The key point is that the source object is set to kEmpty after the move—this is something we do explicitly, rather than relying on the post-move state of std::move_only_function.
+The key point is that we actively set the source object to kEmpty after the move, rather than relying on the unspecified post-move state of std::move_only_function.

 Step 4: The deducing this Implementation of run()